jfspps/Data-Structures-and-Algorithms/Classes_in_C++.md

 			~Rectangle();
 	}

 Note that garbage collection of the stack is automated in C++.
-To avoid memory leaks pertaining to the heap, one must call a destruictor.
+To avoid memory leaks pertaining to the heap, one must call a destructor.
 Default constructors, through overloading, are available.

 ## Scope resolution ##
 Methods of a `class` body can be declared and defined outside the class body if they are qualified using `::`.
 In Java, the resolution operator `::` is used to call (reference) methods on an object which is not an instance of the class.